RunaRoo/AmneziaWG-RS/README.md

 project.
 Main Idea is create light and efficient AWG server with possible compilation for OpenWRT routers.

-# Enjoy your secure connection and don't let opsec or DPI playing around with your data! ☕
+# Enjoy your secure connection.
+Keep your opsec tight and the DPI blind! ☕